jdx/mise/docs/dev-tools/shims.md

 ## Shims vs PATH

+The following features are affected when shims are used **instead** of PATH activation:
+- Env vars defined in mise are only available to mise tools
+- Most hooks won't trigger
+- The unix `which` command points to the shim, obscuring the real executable

 In general, I recommend using PATH (`mise activate`) instead of shims for _interactive_ situations.
 The way activate works is every time the prompt is displayed, mise-en-place will determine what PATH and other env vars should be and export them.
 This is why it doesn't work well for non-interactive situations like